hwstar/esp12-appliance_mod/README.md

 **Features:**

 Provides one bistable latching relay channel.
 Connectors are provided for a link LED and a local button to latch and unlatch the relay.
-An dual voltage isolated power supply mounts over the top of the latching relay.
+A dual voltage isolated power supply mounts over the top of the latching relay.
+The relay is capable of switching  a 16 Amp resistive load at 250VAC, or a 20 Amp resistive load at 125VAC.
+See relay data sheet for further details.
 There are screw terminals for attaching the AC wiring  at the rear of the board (behind the power supply).

 **EDA Software**